-I have a wood picket fence, 44" high, with about 35 fence posts, round,
+I have a wood picket fence, 44" high, with about 35 fence posts, round, 4" in diameter iirc.

 I have two problems.